Button#

 Member Functions#

-The Button class includes the following member functions:
+The button class includes the following member functions:

-• pressed — Registers a function to be called when the specified button is pressed.
+• pressed — Registers a function to run when the button is pressed.

-• released — Registers a function to be called when the specified button is released.
+• released — Registers a function to run when the button is released.

 pressing#

-Available Functions
+Available Function

 bool pressing() const;